ciprik13/TMPS-LABS/LAB 2/README.md

 **Benefits:**

 - **Encapsulation:** Object creation logic is encapsulated in one place
-- **Flexibility:** New pizza types can be added easily without changing client code
+- **Flexibility:** New pizza types can be added easily by adding a single line to the Map
-- **Maintainability:** Changes to object creation only require modifications to the factory
+- **Maintainability:** Changes to object creation only require modifications to the static initializer block
 - **Loose Coupling:** Clients depend on the Pizza interface, not concrete implementations
+- **Scalability:** Map-based approach scales better than switch statements for many types
+- **Performance:** O(1) lookup time using HashMap instead of sequential case comparisons

 ### 2. Singleton Pattern